salino3/ts-restserver-v2-25-12-2022/README.md

 #

-Then for use this repository you need to fill de file 'connection.ts' in 'db' folder, open the terminal, for run the backend use the command 'nodemon dist/app.js', and for front end, go to folder 'front-react' and use the command 'npm start'
+Then for use this repository you need to fill de file 'connection.ts' in 'db' folder, open the terminal, for run the backend use the command 'nodemon dist/app.js', open another terminal and in the backend folder use this command 'tsc --watch --jsx react'.
+And for front end, go to the folder 'front-react' and use the command 'npm start'

  # Project description